 Key Takeaways Key Takeaways

-• Community support is vital for new parents affected by postpartum depression including online support groups.
+• Community support is vital for new parents affected by postpartum depression, including online support groups.

 3 Things to Know About Maternal Mental Health

-This content has been updated from previous article on March 19, 2021.
+This content has been updated from previous article on October 30, 2023.

-Aftermath of COVID-19 and Postpartum Mental Health
+Aftermath of COVID-19 Pandemic and Postpartum Mental Health

 The Importance of Community

-We find that moms who do get help feel a huge sense of relief and are surprised by the level of support from others.
+We typically find that moms who do get help feel a huge sense of relief and are surprised by the level of support from others.
 In fact, after recovering from a maternal mental health disorder, many women find the strength to not only share their story with others but to be a resource for other women in need of support and encouragement to seek treatment.

 Treatment Options for Postpartum Mental Illness